 I am a current PhD candidate at the Centre for the Study of the Renaissance at Warwick (2020-2024), co-supervised by Dr. Jonathan Davies and Prof. Ingrid De Smet.
-In 2017 I was awarded a First-class BA Honours degree in History at University of Warwick, specifically in the Italian Renaissance stream offered by Warwick where I took Italian classes and spent a term abroad in Venice.
-I was then awarded a Distinction in my MA History degree at University of Manchester in 2018.

 My doctoral project, ‘Laughter and Violence in the Italian Renaissance: The Physical and Emotional Abuse of the beffa’, is funded by Midlands4Cities and investigates the violent culture of the Italian Renaissance through the analysis of the beffa.
 This was a cruel practical joke that was enjoyed and laughed at by many contemporaries while also physically and emotionally abusive.
 My interest in the beffa originated from my master’s dissertation at Manchester, ‘Cruel Jokes, Friendship and Masculinity: A Cultural History of the Early Modern Italian Courts’, which examined what the beffa could reveal about elite male sociability, masculine values, and the sinister nature of the Italian courts.